-On November 18, 2004, CRA completed the acquisition of Network Economics Consulting Group Pty Ltd ("NECG"), an Australian-based regulatory and economic consulting firm, for a purchase price of approximately \$9.8 million valued as of the date of the acquisition (after deducting cash acquired, and after adding acquisition costs and transaction fees paid or accrued), consisting of \$6.8 million in cash and 75,261 restricted shares of its common stock valued at \$3.0 million.
+On November 18, 2004, CRA completed the acquisition of NECG, an Australian-based regulatory and economic consulting firm, for a purchase price of approximately \$9.8 million valued as of the date of the acquisition (after deducting cash acquired, and after adding acquisition costs and transaction fees paid or accrued), consisting of \$6.8 million in cash and 75,261 restricted shares of its common stock valued at \$3.0 million.
 CRA may be required to pay additional purchase consideration over the three years following the transaction, in cash and CRA stock, if specific performance targets are met.
 On a preliminary basis, CRA anticipates that any additional payments related to this contingency will be accounted for as additional goodwill.
 The acquisition has been accounted for under the purchase method of accounting, and the results of operations have been included in the accompanying statements of operations from the date of acquisition.
 The NECG acquisition added 34 employee consultants, and management believes it greatly enhances CRA's position in the Australian regulatory market, providing CRA with an important platform for growth in the Asia Pacific region.
-A preliminary allocation of the \$9.8 million purchase price to the estimated fair value of assets acquired and liabilities assumed has been recorded based upon management's estimates of respective fair values, and will be finalized as it receives other information relevant to the acquisition, including a valuation and appraisal of the intangible assets.
+A preliminary allocation of the \$9.8 million purchase price to the estimated fair value of assets acquired and liabilities assumed has been recorded based upon management's estimates of respective fair values.

 In connection with the InteCap acquisition, CRA incurred \$0.6 million of restructuring costs as a result of the elimination of duplicate offices and employee termination benefit payments.
 Such costs have been recognized by CRA as a liability assumed as of the acquisition date, resulting in additional goodwill.
 These restructuring costs consisted of \$0.5 million of lease obligations related to the closed facilities and \$0.1 million of payments for three terminated employees.
-As of May 13, 2005, \$0.1 million in payments to terminated employees and \$0.2 million in lease obligations have been paid.
-The remaining restructuring reserve balance as of May 13, 2005, is \$0.3 million, and includes lease obligations that will be paid through September 2006.
+As of September 2, 2005, all of the lease obligations and payments to terminated employees have been paid.

-CRA is not required to furnish pro forma financial information relating to the Lee & Allen, NECG, and TCA acquisitions, because such information is not material.
+CRA has not provided pro forma financial information relating to the ECL, Lee & Allen, NECG, and TCA acquisitions, because such information is not material.
 The pro forma financial information related to the InteCap acquisition is presented below.